 Full Blown Color

 The time we wait for all year long - full blown color from our crop of bluebonnets!
 The bees are busy on the flowers and these hearty plants blow in the spring winds and never look worse for the wear.
-I walk out to my yard of bluebonnets several times each day, checking on them and enjoying their splendor.
+It is yet another miracle of nature how the bees pollenate the flowers explained very well in this article.
+I walk out to the patch of bluebonnets several times a day, smiling in their goodness.

 Throwing the Seeds

 The flowers have faded and stems are spindly and their beauty is reduced.
 However, one of the most important cycles of the plant is about to happen.
 It is extremely important to leave a mature plant alone and not pick it or mow over it.
 Bluebonnets throw their seeds to perpetuate the species.
 When the plant has gone to seed, the pods that have formed from the purple flower, will grow and expand and burst open and the seeds will land wherever they may.
 I have never seen this happen but I have watched a pod just up until it is ready, only to go view it the next day and boom!
 The pod has burst open and the only thing remaining is the empty spiral pod halves.

 There is wonderful contrast in the photo as you can see several stages all at once.
 A few blooming flowers, pods ready to burst, and the remaining empty spirals of pods that have thrown their seeds.
 This is a great example of letting nature take it's course, and a beautiful one at that.

 We let our plants go to seed each year in order to harvest some of them.
 Last year we collected over a hundred seeds and spread them on a different part of the yard.
 We will see what we get in the spring.
 It game me pleasure to give some seeds away and I brought some to our local library as they have a seed library in place.